diyscif/diyscif/scif-thesis.md

 # Limits

+## Why Set Up Quantitative Limits?

 This section will set quantitative limits on information sources available to an outside passive observer.
-Since information source leaks must be protected at the source, it is important to know the extent of attenuation necessary to assure adequate protection.
+Since information source leaks must be protected at the source, it is important to know the extent of attenuation necessary to ensure adequate protection.

-## Visual
+## Visual Insights

 No visual information should be accessible to an outside passive observer.
 Visual information source leaks are the easiest to avoid and should therefore be